ModelEngineering/SBMLLint/README.md

 To verify the installation:

 1. Clone the repository using ``git clone https://github.com/ModelEngineering/SBMLLint.git``
+1. Set the environment variable PYTHONPATH to the full path to the respository.
 1. ``nosetests SBMLLint/tests`` on Mac and Linux; ``nosetests SBMLLint\tests`` on Windows.

+Some notes:

-Depending on your environment, you may see some warning messages, but there should be no errors.
+1. Depending on your environment, you may see some warning messages, but there should be no errors.

-The pip install does not include tellurium, and so by default you cannot analyze Antimony files.
+1. The pip install does not include tellurium, and so by default you cannot analyze Antimony files.
 If you want to analyze Antimony files, you can either install tellurium separately, or ``python setup_tellurium.py install`` in the repository.

+1. On Windows, you'll need to find where Windows put the installed tools.
+An easy way to do this is to look at the messages after ``pip install SBMLLint``.

 ## SBMLLint configuration file
 SBMLLint can optionally be used with a configuration file.
 An example of the file can be found in the SBMLLint ```github``` folder ```SBMLLint/.sbmllint_cfg.yml```.
 This is shown below: